djlacavera21/nyano.org/linux-desktop/README.md

 **Import** and **Export** buttons.
 This makes it easy to back up your saved addresses or move them between computers.

+The wallet page can now fetch and display your account history from the configured RPC endpoint.
+Click **Refresh** in the history section to load the latest 20 transactions from the network.

 The settings page also lets you configure the RPC endpoint used for network requests.
 By default the application targets `https://rpc.nyano.org` but you can update the URL to point to any compatible node.